+Often database developers and data analysts end up creating really long SQL queries with many subqueries.
+They are not only difficult to understand but also slow in performance.
 Common Table Expression is a named result set whose scope is limited to the SQL query in which it is defined and used.
 It is similar to a derived table but it is not stored as an object and can be self-referencing, unlike derived tables.
-As a result, CTE provides better performance than derived tables in MySQL.
+As a result, CTE can speed up queries & give better performance than derived tables in MySQL.
+They improve query readability and can be re-used in other queries.
+You can even use it to create self-referencing recursive queries.

 Common Table Expression in MySQL